 The 1818 Advanced College Credit program isn’t just beneficial to students; instructors and coordinators can benefit from the program, too.

-The intent to participate is an acknowledgment of the roles, responsibilities and duties expected of an individual/school in their specific role, including but not limited to partner high schools, high school administrators, adjunct instructors, high school coordinators and faculty liaisons involved with the 1818 Advanced College Credit program.
-The Intent is filled out once during the initial application process and remains valid until the partnership is ended.
+The Memorandums of Partnerships are acknowledgments of the roles, responsibilities and duties expected of an individual/school in their specific role, including but not limited to partner high schools, high school administrators, adjunct instructors, high school coordinators and faculty liaisons involved with the 1818 Advanced College Credit program.
+The memorandum is filled out once during the initial application process and remains valid until the partnership is ended.

-By signing the document, individuals agree to uphold the various requirements of an active status.
+By signing the document, individuals/institutions agree to uphold the various requirements of an active status.
 An active status means that the partner high school is in good standing in the program and may continue to offer 1818 courses.
-Failure to uphold the intent to participate risks putting the individual, dual credit offering, and/or partnership in a non-compliant status.
+Failure to uphold memorandums of partnership risks putting the individual, dual credit offering, and/or partnership in a non-compliant status.